 |Summer II 2019 – Sorrento, Italy||click here for price||click here for dates||SOISU2A, SOISU2B, SOISU2C, SOISU2D|

 Possible U.S. Credits: 3-6 semester credits per summer session.
-Students may choose to take 3 or 6 credits during one summer session, consisting of classes and/or internship.
+Students may take 3 or 6 credits during one summer session, consisting of classes and/or internship.
 It is not mandatory to take Italian language during the summer session, unless you are doing an internship.

-Final transcript is issued by SUNY Alfred.
+Final transcript is issued by Jacksonville University.
 Classes are taken with other American and foreign students.

 Sorrento, Italy – Summer Course Offerings at Sant’Anna Institute

 All students MUST get a total of 4 classes approved by their academic advisor, in case of changes in course availability or schedule conflicts.
 That way, if a class is full or cancelled, or if 2 of the classes you want to take meet at the same time, you’ll already have back-up classes that you know your school will accept.
 When you pre-register for classes (this happens after you’re accepted), you will have to list a total of 4 possible classes on your registration form, in order of preference.

-- Classes are worth 45 contact hours (3 semester credits) unless otherwise noted.
+- Classes are worth 3 U.S. semester credits, unless otherwise noted.

 - Students can earn a total of 3 or 6 credits, consisting of classes and/or internship.